The Governing Body:

 My daughter and my son have both attended the school and have now moved on to Olney Middle.

 I represent the staff on the governing body of OIA.
 I have been teaching for over 30 years with just a short break when I had my son.

 I began my career teaching in a village school in Wingrave where I stayed for 5 years.
 I then moved to Wellsmead First School in Bletchley where I taught until 2004.
 That is when I began teaching here at Olney as a class teacher in Year 2 and then as Year Group Leader.
 I was then successful in my application for the Deputy Headship, a job I have been doing ever since.
-I have a number of responsibilities including Literacy and Music.
+I have a number of responsibilities including Assessment, professional development and Music.
 I have also been a school based trainer for many years supporting many trainees in their quest to be teachers.
 OIA is a happy and caring school and I am delighted to be part of it.

 I enjoy being part of the team that continues to work hard to ensure the school is outstanding, not only as a place of learning, but also as the foundation of our children's values throughout their lifetime.

 I started teaching in 1982 and have taught all ages from Foundation to Year 4 in seven schools in Northampton and Milton Keynes.
 I have been headteacher of four of them including Olney Infant Academy; I started working here, when it was Olney First School, in 2001.
 The children, their families and all the staff are fabulous and Olney is a great community.
 Quite simply, this is my dream job!